suvita-public/surveycto-exotel-call-metadata/README.md

 1. Fork this repository
 2. Create a branch: `git checkout -b your-feature-name`
 3. Edit the source files inside the zip (unzip, edit, re-zip)
-4. Test on a real SurveyCTO form on Android before submitting
+4. Test on a real SurveyCTO form on Mobile before submitting
 5. Open a pull request with a clear description of what changed and why

 For bugs or feature requests, open an issue on GitHub.